 - Wheels and wheel bearings

-Then there’s a major service, which includes things such as brake fluid being changed along with further detailed checks and work.
+Then there’s a major service, which includes things such as the brake fluid being changed along with further detailed checks and work.

 It’s suggested that you have a major service every couple of years instead of a full service.

-But regardless of when you have your car serviced, don’t ignore any dashboard warning lights that come on in the meantime.
+Regardless of how often you have your car serviced, don’t ignore any dashboard warning lights that come on in the meantime.

 They could be highlighting a serious problem – and delaying having the problem looked at could end up costing a lot more in the long run.